What really happens behind a shoe signed by Alberto Ciaschini

 I'm Alberto.

-I know that from the outside a shoe may seem simple: leather, heel, some well-made stitching and off you go.
+I know that from the outside, a shoe might seem simple: leather, a heel, some well-made stitching, and that's it.

-But trust me, that's not exactly how it works.
+But trust me, that's not really how it works.
 At least not in my world.

-In my world, every shoe has days of work behind it, dozens of decisions, and often even some doubts (yes, even after twenty years of doing it).
-Because there is no button to press and voilà, the shoe is done.
-Instead, there is a process full of people, hands, tools, trials, errors, adjustments.
-There is craftsmanship.
+In my world, every shoe has days of work behind it, dozens of decisions, and often some doubts (yes, even after twenty years of doing this).
+Because there isn't a button to press and voilà, the shoe is made.
+Instead, there's a process full of people, hands, tools, trials, errors, adjustments.
+There's craftsmanship.

-It all starts with something a little banal: an idea
+It all starts with something a bit ordinary: an idea

-Sometimes it's a heel that comes to mind while I'm out and about.
-Other times, a detail that I dream about at night (don't laugh, it really happens).
+Sometimes it's a heel that comes to mind while I'm out.
+Other times, a detail I dream about at night (don't laugh, it really happens).

-Then my head starts: I take a sheet of paper, I sketch, I erase, I redo.
+Then my mind starts working: I grab a sheet of paper, sketch, erase, redo.

-But the key step is always the same: understanding if that idea makes sense on a real woman, not just on a drawing.
+But the key step is always the same: to understand if that idea makes sense on a real woman, not just on a drawing.

-Because I care that whoever wears my shoes feels strong, elegant, comfortable, free.
+Because I want the women who wear my shoes to feel strong, elegant, comfortable, free.

-If I can't do it, even if the drawing is beautiful... it's worth nothing.
+If I can't achieve that, even if the design is beautiful... it's worth nothing.

-From drawing to prototype: and here the pain begins
+From drawing to prototype: and here the troubles begin

-Once the idea is sketched out, the longest part begins.
+Once the idea is sketched, the longest part begins.

 The prototype.
-We always do it here in Lombardy, in the shoe factory where I work with people I have known all my life.
+We always make it here in Lombardy, in the shoe factory where I work with people I've known my whole life.

-There aren't many of us, and each one has a very specific task.
-But the nice thing is that we compare ourselves.
+There aren't many of us, and everyone has a very specific task.
+But the nice thing is that we always discuss things.
 Always.
-If something doesn't add up, we tell each other.
-We don't go forward lightheartedly.
+If something isn't right, we say so.
+We don't just move on lightheartedly.

-Often the first prototype is not right.
-Maybe the line is beautiful but it doesn’t fit well.
-Or maybe the heel holds, but aesthetically it is “wrong”.
-You look at each other, you sigh, and you start again.
+Often the first prototype isn't right.
+Maybe the line is beautiful but it doesn't fit well.
+Or maybe the heel holds, but aesthetically it's "wrong".
+We look at each other, sigh, and start over.

 It's part of the game.
 In fact, it is the game.

-The skin must be the right one.
-Not only beautiful, but also alive, soft, resistant.
+The leather has to be the right one.
+Not just beautiful, but also alive, soft, resistant.

-I never buy materials randomly.
+I never buy materials at random.
 I choose them one by one, with patience.

 And when a new sample arrives, I look at it, touch it, bend it, even smell it.

-Because if your skin is good, you can recognize it like this too.
+Because if the leather is good, you recognize it even that way.

-The linings, the soles, the heels (mine have a story of their own) — everything is checked.
+The linings, the soles, the heels (my heels have a story of their own) — everything is checked.

 And if something doesn't convince me, it's discarded.
-Even if it costs.
-Even if it takes longer.
+Even if it costs money.
+Even if it extends the timeline.

-I'd rather say "let's delay" than put out a shoe that doesn't really represent what I believe in.
+I prefer to say "we're delaying" rather than put out a shoe that doesn't truly represent what I believe in.

-Each pair of shoes passes through several hands.
+Every pair of shoes passes through different hands.
 There are those who cut, those who assemble, those who finish.

 Everyone adds their touch, their eye.
-This is what makes each Ciaschini shoe a little different.
+This is what makes every Ciaschini shoe a little different.

-What I learned by observing, by making mistakes, by listening to those who knew more than me.
+What I learned by observing, making mistakes, listening to those who knew more than me.

-And I still do that today.
+And I continue to do so today.
 Every day, even now that my name is on the product.

 Why all this?

-Because I want my shoes to not only look good, but also feel good to wear.
+Because I want my shoes to be not only beautiful to look at, but also right to wear.

-Right for those who choose to walk there.
-For those who stand in front of the mirror and say: “Okay, today I’m going.
-And I’ll do it my way.”
+Right for those who choose to walk in them.
+For those who stand in front of the mirror and say: "Okay, today I'm going.
+And I'm doing it my way."

-Well, if I can convey even a little bit of that, then maybe it's worth it.
+Well, if I can convey even a little bit of this, then maybe it's worth it.

 See you soon 😉